How To Master MyERAS, The Medical Residency Interview, and Common Residency Interview Questions

 - In closing, is there anything else you would like to tell me?

 - Do you have any questions for me?

 Programs are not allowed to ask you questions about ranking programs, where you are interviewing, your sexual orientation, race, age, religious affiliation, marital status or plans to have children.
 However, sometimes interviewers ask questions that touch on these topics, often by accident.
 Sometimes interviewers will push for you to offer specifics.
 If they do, you are in a bad spot and you should be honest.
 Programs also should not pressure you to tell them where you are ranking them.
 Assuming there is no malintent or bias involved and you don’t want to “call out your interviewer” for asking an illegal question, we suggest gently redirecting the question with your answer.
 Three examples are below:

 If you are asked this question, I suggest you politely say something like, I am interviewing at a range of programs on the East Coast primarily.
 However, I really like this program for the following reasons (list them).”

 2. How you will be ranking our program?

 This question is a violation of the Match Participation Agreement.
+Interviewers cannot not ask about your rank order list.
 It’s best to respond like this: “I really have no idea how I will be ranking programs right now.
 I have really enjoyed learning about this program, however, for the following reasons.”